wp-plugins/waterwoo-pdf/readme.txt

 == Screenshots ==

 1. Screenshot of the settings page, as a Woocommerce settings tab.

-== Remove plugin ==

-1. Deactivate plugin through the 'Plugins' menu in WordPress
-2. Delete plugin through the 'Plugins' menu in WordPress

 == Changelog ==
 = 1.0 =